apache/kvrocks/README.md

 # kvrocks  ![image](https://travis-ci.org/meitu/kvrocks.svg?branch=master)

 kvrocks is an open-source key-value database. which is based on rocksdb and compatible with Redis protocol.
 Intention to decrease the cost of memory and increase the capability while compared to Redis.
-The design of replication and storage was inspired by `rocksplicator` and `blackwisdow`.
+The design of replication and storage was inspired by `rocksplicator` and `blackwidow`.

 kvrocks has the following key features: